cmg2146/webauthn-test-web/README.md

 The startup order only matters for development.
 In production, the services can be started in any order.

+In production, an Azure DevOps pipeline (azure-pipelines.yml) automatically runs when changes are made to the main branch.
+The pipeline requires the following variables to be configured to properly deploy the updated code:

+* AZURE_SERVICE_CONNECTION
+  * The name of the service connection to Azure.
+A service connection must be created in Azure DevOps for the pipeline to communicate with Azure.
+* CONTAINER_REGISTRY_SERVICE_CONNECTION
+  * The name of the service connection to the Azure Container Registry (ACR).
+Docker images are pushed to this ACR.
+  A service connection must be created in Azure DevOps for the pipeline to communicate with the ACR.
+* CONTAINER_REGISTRY_NAMESPACE
+  * The host name of the container registry, for example "{your acr name}.azurecr.io"
+* CONTAINER_IMAGE_REPOSITORY
+  * The name of the Docker image, for example "webauthn-test/web"
+* APP_NAME
+  * The name of the Azure App Service that hosts the web frontend.

+Currently, the variables above are set in a variable group in Azure DevOps.

 ### Configuration
-The following environment variables must be configured, at build time, for proper operation:
+The following build-time environment variables must be configured for proper operation:

 * NODE_ENV
   * "development" or "production"

-The following environment variables must be configured, at run time, for proper operation:
+The following run-time environment variables must be configured for proper operation:
 * API_URL
   * The URL to the API, i.e. http://localhost:10001.
 This is only needed by the reverse proxy.